-For the first time, every new home built in Alberta will be protected under warranty.
+As of February 1, 2014, every new home built in Alberta is protected under warranty.
 Alberta’s New Home Buyer Protection Act encourages even higher quality standards, making sure your new home stands the test of time.

 Homes covered include:

 If you have any questions or concerns about your new home’s warranty, talk to your builder or warranty provider.

 At minimum, your new home’s warranty covers 1 year for labour and materials, 2 years for delivery and distribution systems, 5 years for building envelope protection, and 10 years for major structural components.

 1 YRThis takes care of finishes throughout the home, including any defects in flooring, paint or trim.

 2 YRSThis primarily covers defects in labour and materials related to heating, plumbing and electrical systems.

 5 YRSBuilding envelope means the exterior shell of the home, including the roof and walls.
 Two additional years of coverage are available.